 - Be sure the concrete is ordered with a low slump (drier mix).
 This minimizes bleed water.

-- After the final finish is completed, cover the concrete with a Powerblanket® concrete curing blanket.
-The heated concrete blankets will prevent freezing and keep the concrete at optimal curing temperature.
+- After the final finish is completed, cover the concrete with a concrete curing blanket.
+The heated concrete blanket will prevent freezing and keep the concrete at an optimal curing temperature.

-- After about 3 days, remove Powerblanket® concrete blankets to allow the concrete to air dry.
+- After about three days, remove heated concrete blankets to allow the concrete to air dry.

 Powerblanket® | The Ultimate Concrete Curing Blanket – The ONLY Concrete Curing Blanket!